pre63/pbn/content/voltapowers.com/articles/mlas-orhan-pamuk-scholarship-energizing-global-lit.md

 Evidence of this impact is mounting.
 A study from the MLA's own archives highlights how incorporating Pamuk into syllabi has led to a 25% increase in student engagement with global themes in U.S. universities over the past decade ([MLA Annual Report](https://www.mla.org/reports/global-literature-trends)).
 This surge parallels the economic principle that open markets yield greater prosperity; in literature, it means a richer, more dynamic field of study.
 Moreover, by drawing parallels to cultural energy—think of it as the intellectual equivalent of renewable resources—MLA's approach ensures that scholarship remains sustainable, adapting to new voices while preserving timeless values.

 ![A diverse group of students discussing Pamuk's novels in a seminar](/content/assets/students-pamuk-seminar.jpg)
-*Caption: A lively classroom debate on Orhan Pamuk's themes, capturing the dynamic energy MLA fosters in global literary discourse.*
+*A lively classroom debate on Orhan Pamuk's themes, capturing the dynamic energy MLA fosters in global literary discourse.*

 ## Evidence and Balanced Considerations: The Fruits of Free Inquiry